BlakeRain/blakerain.com/content/blog/ssg-and-hydration-with-yew/index.md

 I felt it might be worth documenting some of the more interesting problems I encountered along the way.

-> [!WARNING]
+{% from "macros/callout.html" import callout %}
+{% call callout("warning") %}
-> This site is now built using [Hugo](https://gohugo.io/).
-If you want to see the code for this site
-> whilst it was using the Yew framework, you can checkout [v2.2.3], which is the last release before
-> the change over to using hugo.
+This site is now built using [Hugo](https://gohugo.io/).
+If you want to see the code for this site whilst it was using the Yew framework, you can checkout [v2.2.3], which is the last release before the change over to using hugo.
+{% endcall %}

 [v2.2.3]: https://git.blakerain.com/BlakeRain/blakerain.com/src/tag/v2.2.3

 # What is SSG and Hydration? { #what-is-ssg-and-hydration }

-> [!NOTE]
+{% call callout("note") %}
-> If you're already familiar with this topic, you might want to skip ahead to the next section.
+If you're already familiar with this topic, you might want to skip ahead to the next section.
+{% endcall %}

 These days, it is fairly common for web applications to use libraries such as [React] or [Vue.js] to power their user interface.
 These libraries typically offer excellent approaches to building